shahsohil/DCC/README.md

 ### Evaluation ###

 Towards the end of run of DCC algorithm, i.e., once the stopping criterion is met, [DCC](pytorch/DCC.py) starts evaluating the cluster assignment for the total dataset.
 The evaluation output is logged into tensorboard logger.
-The penultimate evaluation output is considered for reporting in the paper.
+The penultimate evaluated output is reported in the paper.

 ##### Like RCC, the AMI definition followed here differs slightly from the default definition found in the sklearn package.
 To match the results listed in the paper, please modify it accordingly. #####

-The tensorboard logs for both pretraining and DCC are stored under the [runs](data/mnist/results/runs) folder.
+The tensorboard logs for both pretraining and DCC will be stored in the "runs" folder under [results](data/mnist/results/).

 ### Creating input ###

 The input file for SDAE pretraining, [traindata.mat](data/mnist/traindata.mat) and [testdata.mat](data/mnist/testdata.mat), stores the features of the 'N' data samples in a matrix format N x D. We followed 4:1 ratio to split train and validation data.
 The provided [make_data.py](pytorch/make_data.py) can be used to build training and validation data.

-To construct mkNN edge set and to create preprocessed input file, [pretrained.mat](data/mnist/pretrained.mat), from the raw feature file, use [edgeConstruction.py](https://bitbucket.org/sohilas/robust-continuous-clustering/src/Toolbox/edgeConstruction.py) released by RCC.
+To construct mkNN edge set and to create preprocessed input file, [pretrained.mat](data/mnist/pretrained.mat), from the raw feature file, use [edgeConstruction.py](https://bitbucket.org/sohilas/robust-continuous-clustering/src/0516c0e1c65027ca0ffa1f09e0aa3074b99dea80/Toolbox/edgeConstruction.py) released by RCC.
 Please follow the instruction therein.